 One of the most beautiful and best preserved castles in the Merano region is enthroned on a moraine hill above Cermes.

-Castel Monteleone, landmark of the village of Cermes (Tscherms), was built in the 13th century by the Lords of Marlengo, including a thick circular wall, which is only partly visible today.
+Monteleone Castle, landmark of the village of Cermes, was built in the 13th century by the Lords of Marlengo, including a thick circular wall, which is only partly visible today.
 In 1426 it was taken over by the von Fuchs family.
 The extensions date back to them and to the 16th, 17th and 18th century.
 The result is a castle with numerous beautifully decorated rooms, which allows an art historical journey through time from the Middle Ages to the Rococo period.

 A hike can be perfectly combined with a visit to the castle: Along the Marlengo Waalweg path you can enjoy impressive views on the castle, especially in autumn when the vines around the castle change colour.
-And how to reach Castel Monteleone - "Schloss Lebenberg", in German?
+And how to reach Monteleone Castle?
 From Cermes a hike of about 1.5 hours leads to the castle: Just follow the signs "Lebenberg-St. Anna".
 By car it can be reached by following the Via Lebenberg road to one of the parking spaces.

 € 8.00 adults, young people (15-18 years)